gloorz/writing/mindfulness.md

 ### Mark Williams and Danny Penman - Finding Peace in a Frantic World
 - **Note:** this book is where I started.
-I heard the authors on an NPR interview and the rest is history.
+I heard the authors on an NPR interview in 2011 and the rest is history.
 - Overviews
   - [3 min Animated Book Overview](https://www.youtube.com/watch?v=Sr9QbGszUT4)
   - [6 min Animated 8 Week Meditation Program Overview](https://www.youtube.com/watch?v=5UeyrBM2wa8)